 Step 2.
 Deposit funds into your account

-If your chosen exchange lets you trade Indonesian rupiah (IDR) for DOGE, you can buy directly.
-Otherwise you’ll first need to acquire a cryptocurrency that’s listed in a pairing with DOGE, such as Ether (ETH) or Bitcoin (BTC), and then trade it for DOGE.
+If your chosen exchange accepts fiat currency – your Indonesian rupiah (IDR) – you can buy DOGE directly.
+Otherwise you might first need to acquire a cryptocurrency that’s listed in a pairing with DOGE, such as Ether (ETH) or Bitcoin (BTC), and then trade it for DOGE.

 Step 3.
 Buy DOGE